kkruecke/cplus-documentation/notes/c++17-range-based-for.rst

 See: https://stackoverflow.com/questions/39117330/how-the-new-range-based-for-loop-in-c17-helps-ranges-ts

 Does this apply to the iterators for 234 tree and 23 tree?
+To decide, review how the non-recursive in-order traveral works: write down the pseudo code for iterative in-order traversal using only a pointer to the current node.